I. About ProCon.org

 The information on the ProCon.org websites has been compiled using the data available to us.
 We strive for accuracy but , like everyone, can sometimes make mistakes.
 We make every effort to correct errors promptly when they are brought to our attention.
-Please Contact Us to report any errors on our sites.
+Please contact us at email@example.com to report any errors on our sites.

 ProCon.org’s inclusion of links or references to outside sites or organizations is not intended to in any way endorse the views expressed or products/services offered by those third parties.
 Similarly, we bear no responsibility for the content or views expressed on sites that link to ProCon.org content.

 We collect information you provide to us, about your use of our websites and services, and about your interactions with us.
 We also collect information about how our network and your devices are working, including the location of your wireless devices.
 We may also obtain information about you from other companies, such as demographic and interest information.
 We also collect data about traffic on our sites, including, but not limited, to the number and type of pages viewed.
 Learn more

 We use information to provide you with the websites and services, including newsletters and user comments, and enhance your experiences with us.
 This includes delivering, maintaining and improving our websites and services; developing new products and services; personalizing your experiences; and delivering marketing offers to you.
 When readers offer feedback on our websites, we will sometimes post their comments online.
 To preserve confidentiality, only the writer’s first name is usually noted, unless they specifically ask us not to include their first name, or authorize us to use their full name.
 Learn more